 1 x tablespoon of lemon juice (optional)

-There are plenty of inexpensive natural face masks available, here is a couple popular option from Amazon.com
+There are plenty of inexpensive natural face masks available, here is a bestseller from Amazon.com

 Diet – I can already here you groaning but your diet will really help the appearance of your skin.
 Lots of fresh fruit and vegetables and drink lots of water until you’re sick of the sight of it.
 When I first started out, I didn’t think this would be as beneficial as everyone was saying, but it really does help.
 Cutting down on the junk food, caffeine and chocolate, and eating and drinking more healthily will have an amazing effect on your skin.